 I Am Shakespreare is a powerful and compelling tale of redemption, one with an enthralling character arc aided by the story’s authenticity and satisfactory resolution.
 The viewer is presented with a main character, Henry Green, who was at one time engaged in self- and socially-destructive behavior but, as indicated by his acting gifts, had the potential of becoming something greater.
 At times, it is difficult to identify and sympathize with Green when describing his “Renegade”, especially if you’ve been on the receiving end of a mugging or random beating.
 Green’s Fall, however, enables viewers to identify with him and see ourselves in him, just as he does with his “shooter”.
 Moreover, the inspiring process undertaken to redeem himself can’t elicit anything other than encouragement and cheers, as the audience at the film’s work-in-progress screening proved.

 In many ways, Green seems to embody what all good parents must hope for their children to achieve – namely to become a self-determined adult free from ideological possession wherein one’s ideas and actions are not blindly driven by disingenuous, destructive, biased, and uncritical influences from their immediate environment like a neighborhood or from society at large.
-For this reason, Green seems like a guide worthy of presenting “the wayes of God to men” as Milton put it.
-Moreover, the film offers an incredible vehicle by which to deliver the message to the most dispossessed and disenfranchised – those who are typically turned off by traditional community programs, interventions, and school curricula.
+For this reason, Green may be a guide worthy for presenting “the wayes of God to men” as Milton put it.
+Moreover, the film may offer an incredible vehicle by which to deliver the message to the most dispossessed and disenfranchised – those who are typically turned off by traditional community programs, interventions, and school curricula.
+Perhaps a sense of meaning and purpose is needed amid national suicide, opioid, and mental health epidemics accompanied by mass shootings, overdoses, “suicide” by cop, and the type of “suicide” by peers and self-destructive behavior that has produced high rates of gun violence in some inner city black communities for multiple generations.

 More important than making English class more interesting, Stephen Dest’s film and Henry Green are most intriguing for their potential to instill valuable lessons about empathy, inner truth, and redemption in society’s toughest to reach young people.
 I believe the film’s story, like the ancient creation myth, teaches that we all must constantly destroy the parts of ourselves that become corrupt and outdated so that we may be informed by new information and can thereby adapt to change.
 This is a process that is necessarily put into motion by a “Fall”, or moment of weakness, that presents one with the option to descend further into chaos or rise from the ashes of one’s previous state.
 Essentially, it’s a lesson about identifying where you are lacking and focusing on building that part of yourself up.
 If, for example, your reading comprehension is low then dedicate time and effort to improving it.
 For Green, his body and, as a result, his mind were physically weakened, but through dedication was able to strengthen it with weight training, self-reflection, and forgiveness.
 Green, through his unwavering honesty, is also able to promote the importance, especially for men, of verbalizing mental health concerns and seeking help in dealing with depression and anxiety (see the film Moonlight (2016) for a superb elaboration on this theme).

-This fairly simple film consists of an edited down interview filmed over the course of a few days cut with establishing scenery shots and a minimalist musical score, but the result is a remarkable work of art that localizes powerful, if well-tread, messages through a compelling story, an admirable main character, and effective film-making.
-To be sure, watching I Am Shakespeare: The Henry Green Story on that November night at Common Ground High School is an experience I will not soon forget.
+This simple film consists of an edited down interview filmed over the course of a few days cut with establishing scenery shots and a minimalist musical score, but the result is a remarkable work of art that localizes powerful, if well-tread, messages through a compelling story, an admirable main character, and effective film-making.
+To be sure, watching I Am Shakespeare: The Henry Green Story on that November night at Common Ground High School is an experience that few in attendance will forget.

 “Awake, arise or be for ever fall’n.”